shakes76/PatternAnalysis-2024/recognition/improved_unet3d_47022173/README.md

 Trains the model with rangpur setup.
 Runs for 150 epochs and uses a batch size of 4.
 Saves the prediction checkpoints in folder saves_150_4.

-`python3 driver.py -m predict -s local -sp saves_predict -p model.pth`
+`python3 driver.py -m test -s local -sp saves_predict -p model.pth`

 Runs inference on the test with a model loaded from model.pth.
 Saves prediction images to a folder called saves_predict.